axisgroup/evaluation-toolkit/2. Determining what to measure/Desirable Attributes.md

 **Rewarding/Motivating**
 - Are users encouraged to explore the interface?
 - Are error messages expressed in plain language (no codes)?
-- Do they precisely indicate the problem, and constructively suggest a solution.
+- Do they precisely indicate the problem, and constructively suggest a solution?

 ### Efficient
 - What kind of visualization might have been better?
 For example, if somebody has given you a set of multiple pie charts, and you have to compare pie wedges, from one to the other, is that really the best way to make those comparisons, or could a bar chart have done the job just as well, maybe better?